EHerzog76/keepalived-LoadBalancer/README.md

 # keepalived-LoadBalancer
-Loadbalancer with keepalived in a Container
+Loadbalancer with keepalived in a Container.<br>
+No haproxy configuration is needed !

 # Installation
 ## Prerequisites for the Linux base hosts